Yohannfra/Pico-74HC595/README.md

 # Pico-74HC595

-Shift register 74HC595 library for Raspberry Pi Pico and other RP2040 boards.
+74HC595 header only driver library.

+This library works with function pointers to make it hardware agnostic.

+See [examples](./examples) to see examples for ESP32, Arduino and RP2040 (Pi Pico).

-Forked and modified from https://github.com/mucahitkurtlar/Pico-74HC595.
+Forked and heavily modified from https://github.com/mucahitkurtlar/Pico-74HC595.